dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 ### Production

-The production environment should be configured to maximize security, performance, and application robustness.
+The production environment should be configured to maximize security, performance, and app robustness.
 Some common settings that differ from development include:

 * Caching.
 * Client-side resources are bundled, minified, and potentially served from a CDN.